grame-cncm/faustdoc/src/tutorials/jsfx.md

 <img src="img/jsfx_reaper.png" class="mx-auto d-block" width="100%">
 <center>*Generated JSFX plugin in Reaper*</center>

 The generated code is fully self-contained and can be directly imported as a Reaper JSFX audio plugin, on any supported platform.

 At the top of the generated file, a few lines are dedicated to report file description and metadata.
-Then, the initialization starts with :
+Then, the initialization starts with:

 - Sliders
 - Inputs and outputs